 Malaria, Tetanus, Hepatitis A, Hepatitis B, Cholera, Rabies, Influenza, Typhoid, Yellow Fever

 Are you aching to discover the wilderness with your loved ones?
 With a Kruger Park safari, you can do just that!
 Take a big five safari journey and prepare to be in awe.
 Kruger safari holidays even allow you to either go for a fully guided tour or create your own itinerary!
-Top that experience with luxurious lodges and hotels to call your second home and you’ve got the ultimate safari vacation.
+Top that experience with luxury lodges and hotels to call your second home and you’ve got the ultimate safari vacation.
 So, what are you waiting for?
 Book your own Kruger National Park safari packages today!